YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 3: Parametrized response:

-> [Nice try, but] a ${firstSubclass} does not need to play the role of one of the other subclasses and different features do not need to be captured for the subclasses.
+> [Nice try, but] ${stud_role_cls*} do not need to play the role of one of the other subclasses and different features do not need to be captured for the subclasses.

 Level 4: Resource response with Quiz: